top of page

 Greeting Cards

 I wanted to introduce art with a social focus so I encouraged the group to gift their finished cards to friends at the facility as well as loved ones from home.
 For this, I provided pre made cards to serve as “prototypes” to copy verbatim as well as ample pre cut accessories.
 Each prototype came with a corresponding bag containing everything they would need to recreate the cards in their own style while the pre cut accessories allowed for the customization of each design; giving residents the option to create from scratch or work with an outline.
+(Click on the photo to enlarge the gallery to full size.)

 Rag Wreaths

 Alternative wreath ideas, like flower wreaths, cork wreaths, and rag wreaths are a fun and unexpected project that also serves as door decor.
 Utilizing both form and function, rag wreaths also deeply engage the student and their hands.
 Provoking pattern and color recognition.
 While I provide an outline for a more "traditional" outcome, I also include alternative wreath patterns based solely on color.
+(Click on the photo to enlarge the gallery to full size.)

 Magnetic wall organizers